Public lab · Field notes, not the storefront

 Where this fits on AI Agent Management

-The company journey should sit beside the site’s existing LifeOS, personal-agent, and diagnostic material.
-It gives readers a public example of agent management in the wild: agents collaborating, roles changing, tech-stack decisions compounding, humans setting boundaries, and a company emerging from an operating system rather than a traditional planning retreat.
+The company lab sits beside the site’s LifeOS, personal-agent, and CRO Company Brain diagnostic material.
+It is a field-note path, not the main offer.
+It gives serious builders a public example of agent management in the wild: agents collaborating, roles changing, GTM and revenue-lifecycle assumptions getting tested, tech-stack decisions compounding, humans setting boundaries, and company work emerging from an operating system rather than a planning retreat.